CSE-437S/puzzles/README.md

+Sorry I couldn't add really anything to these problems - it's been a long time since I've looked at a leetcode challenge.
+I've taken CSE 330 and worked in tech the past couple of summers in product so I think I can be a more valuable group member than I've shown.

+Thanks!

+Adam

 # Puzzles

 This repository contains 3 puzzles used for evaluating your general skill level.
 Each puzzle is in its own folder.
 The overall instructions are below.